Cranberry Pecan Cheese Ball

 Cranberry Pecan Cheese Ball is a great snack for a holiday party.
 Serve the soft creamy, savory, and sweet cheeseball with crackers to share!

 This is the perfect Appetizer to put out at the next party you are hosting.
-It’s similar to our classic Cheese Ball Recipe, but with even more flavor and texture from the dried cranberries and green onions.
+It’s similar to our classic Cheese Ball Recipe but with a twist from Easy Cranberry Dip, but with even more flavor and texture from the dried cranberries and green onions.

 Cheese Balls are a classic party dish.
 The ball of cheese makes the perfect creamy, rich recipe for dipping.
 It’s great to share and always delicious.
 Put it out on a party tray along with all your favorite crackers and watch how fast your guests eat it up.